Quercus sessilifolia

 Quercus sessilifolia is an Asian species of trees in the beech family Fagaceae.
-It is widespread across Japan, Taiwan, and much of southeastern China (Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangsu, Jiangxi, Sichuan, and Zhejiang provinces).
+It is widespread across Japan, Taiwan, much of southern China (Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hubei, Hunan, Jiangsu, Jiangxi, Sichuan, and Zhejiang provinces), and southeastern Thailand.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus sessilifolia is a tree up to 25 meters tall.
 Twigs are waxy.
 Leaves can be as much as 15 cm long, thick and leathery.